Doers, Makers, and Manifesters: Talking with Cannaclusive founder Mary Pryor

 Despite its transformative potential, the cannabis industry has a huge equity problem.

 The cannabis industry is failing to deliver its greatest potential for transformative change—economic justice.
-The so-called “War on Drugs,” initiated by Richard Nixon in 1971, has targeted Black communities in the U.S. for the last forty years.
+The so-called “War on Drugs,” initiated by Richard Nixon in 1971, has targeted Black communities in the U.S. for the last fifty years.
 Black people are arrested for cannabis use alone at four times the rate of white people, despite nearly identical patterns of use, and are more likely to be arrested than white people even in states that have legalized weed.
 Black people are six times as likely to be incarcerated for drug offenses, and prosecutors are twice as likely to seek mandatory minimum sentences for Black defendants in cases involving drugs, including cannabis.
 The War on Drugs has cost the country an estimated $1 trillion since the early 1970s; the cost to Black families is incalculable.

 At the same time, the rapidly expanding legal cannabis market is dominated by white—and largely male—entrepreneurs and investors.